Doctoral studies at the University of Tartu

 Salzburg Principles, European University Association (2010)

-A doctoral degree prepares you for an academic career and a variety of jobs outside academia as a lead professional specialist.
-In addition to specialisation and field-specific knowledge and skills, the holder of a PhD has an advanced capacity to formulate research questions and handle complex problems, management and teamwork as well as the ability to communicate clearly.
+A doctoral degree prepares you for an academic career and a variety of jobs beyond academia, such as a manager or a leading professional in the private or third sector.
+In addition to field-specific knowledge and skills, the holder of a doctoral degree is capable of formulating research questions and solving complex problems, possesses teamwork and leadership competencies, and is an effective communicator.

 Joint supervision agreement (cotutelle)